-Some writers are notoriously shy — or at least timid — when it comes time to plug themselves in queries, at conferences, etc. I’ve heard lots of published authors say that they’re writers, not salespeople.
+Some writers are notoriously shy — or at least timid — when it comes to approaching how to pitch a book.
+I’ve heard lots of published authors say that they’re writers, not salespeople.
 They rely on their agents to vouch for their work and pitch it to editors, so they can focus on their craft and building their readership.
 Contracts, pitching, negotiation…that’s the domain of agents.

 Well, what happens until you get an agent, or if you choose to go without one?
 You advocate for yourself.
-From your query to your networking at conferences to meeting librarians and booksellers and telling them about your book, you’ll have to sell your book at least a few times in your career (ideally, you’ll have the opportunity to sell it to lots and lots of readers).
+From your query to your networking at conferences to meeting librarians and booksellers and telling them about your book, you’ll have to consider how to pitch a book at least a few times in your career (ideally, you’ll have the opportunity to sell it to lots and lots of readers).
 So how much plugging is too much?
 Where’s the line between confident and bombastic?

 Bombastic: This is an amazing story of wonderful proportions, full of thrilling adventure and poignant emotion, lovable characters and a breathtaking plot…